Ethernet: Fundamentals

 If a second PAUSE frame is received during this period, it will override the previous PAUSE operation.

-This facilitates a manner of operation in which a max length 0xFFFF
+This facilitates an on-off manner of operation in which a max-duration 0xFFFF

-PAUSE is sent when buffers have received capacity and then sending a zero-length PAUSE after they have fallen below the target threshold.
+PAUSE is sent when buffers have received capacity followed by a zero-duration PAUSE after they have fallen below the target threshold.

 Note: Support for PAUSE needs to be negotiated as part of the protocol’s autonegotiation mechanism and only applies to full duplex links.
 PAUSE frames are not used when PFC is in effect.